Effect of the degree of an initial mutant in Moran processes in structured populations: Introduction

+Here we will study fixation probability and expected fixation and extinction times of mutants in birth-death Moran processes on graphs.
+In such processes, offspring replace neighbors of ancestors.
+The study of fixation probabilities on graphs was initiated by Lieberman, Hauert, and Nowak in \cite{lieberman}.
+Since then there appeared many papers on Moran processes on graphs \cite{ohtsuki,traulsen2,Antal2,Sood,broom2,altrock,mark,Shakarian,allen,traulsen3,lu,Allen3,maciejewski,askari2,Adlam,Hindersin,Cuesta2,askari,Cuesta,mehdi,strogatz,moler,Tkadlec,Allen4,Allen2,McAvoy,dehgha,yagoobi,mehdi2}.
+They have shown that the structure of the population can have a significant impact on the evolutionary dynamics and can affect fixation probability and fixation time.

+In particular, Antal, Redner, and Sood \cite{Antal2} studied fixation probability on degree-heterogeneous power-law graphs.
+They considered various dynamics and derived approximate analytical formulas for the dependence of the fixation probability on the degree of an initial mutant.
+In particular, for the birth-death process (biased invasion process) in the case where fitness of a mutant is very close to that of a resident, they showed that the fixation probability of a mutant is inversely proportional to its degree.
+In the follow-up paper \cite{Sood}, they studied fixation time in the neutral case.
+For similar results see also \cite{maciejewski}.

-Here we discuss the Moran process on random Erd\"{o}s-R\'{e}nyi \cite{er} and Barab\'{a}si-Albert \cite{ba1,ba2} graphs.
-We assume that the fitness of mutant is equal to $r>1$ and $1$ for residents (no game competitions are included in our models).
-More specifically, we studied dependence of fixation and extinction probabilities and expected times of fixation and extinction on a graph degree of an initial mutant.
-The effect of a placement of an initial mutant was studied in \cite{mark}.
-The authors derived a useful analytical approximation of fixation probability as a function on the degree of the initial mutant for some simple graphs.
+The effect of the placement of an initial mutant was also studied by Broom, Rychtář, and Stadler \cite{mark}.
+The authors derived a useful analytical approximation of fixation probability as a function of the degree of the initial mutant for some small graphs.
 Their findings revealed that initial mutants with fewer connections had a greater advantage, resulting in a higher probability of fixation.

-However, the influence of an initial mutant on fixation (or extinction) probability and time in more complex graphs, such as scale-free graphs, has not been studied yet.
+Here we present results of stochastic simulations and use a mean-field type approximation to derive analytical formulas for the fixation probability on Erd\"{o}s-R\'{e}nyi \cite{er} and Barab\'{a}si-Albert \cite{ba1,ba2} graphs which agree with stochastic simulations for any fitness values.
+We also derive formulas for fixation and extinction time for arbitrary fitness values.